A Guide on How to Get Out of a Reverse Mortgage

 • Many more lenders to compare and choose from

-Instead of borrowing against your equity, a sale-leaseback combines the sale of your home with a switch to renter status in it.
-Contrary to a reverse mortgage or other equity financing, a sale-leaseback is an option that:
+Instead of borrowing against your equity, a sell and stay transaction combines the sale of your home with a switch to renter status in it.
+Contrary to a reverse mortgage or other equity financing, a sell and stay transaction:

-• Unlock your home equity without having to move
+• Unlocks your home equity without having to move

 • Doesn’t charge you interest to repay now or in the future